BBC news crew went searching for convicted child molester. They found him in Modesto.

 “Sources in the embassy say someone with a child sex offense conviction would be very unlikely to be allowed entry to the U.S., so it is unclear what, if anything, Torbett has declared.”

-Modesto Police Detective Adam Messer said that as a convicted child sex offender, Torbett is required to register with police.
+Modesto Police Detective Adam Messer said that a convicted, registered child sex offender is required to register with police.
 The Police Department then coordinates with the California Department of Justice on what additional registration is required of an offender.
 Torbett did not register with the MPD, said Messer, who could not find Torbett registered with the state, either.

 Torbett was convicted of abusing three Celtic Boys Club players in 1998 and jailed for 30 months, according to a Daily Record story in November.
 The abuse happened between 1968 and 1974.
 A team of Daily Record reporters won an award for uncovering the scandal in 1995.